-Hilewicz has presented her work at national and international conferences, including the annual meeting of the Society for Music Theory, the International Musicological Society, and the International Society for the Study of Time (ISST), where she was awarded the Founder’s Prize for her paper “Tracing Space in Time: Morton Feldman’s Rothko Chapel.”
-Her article by the same title was published in Time and Trace, a volume produced by ISST, in April 2016.
+Orit has presented her work at local, national, and international conferences, including the annual meeting of the Society for Music Theory, the International Musicological Society, and the International Society for the Study of Time (ISST), where she was awarded the Founder’s Prize for New Scholars for her paper “Tracing Space in Time: Morton Feldman’s Rothko Chapel.”
+Her article by the same title was published in Time and Trace in April 2016.

 In her teaching, Orit promotes analysis as a tool for advancing performers’ interpretations and listeners’ perceptions.
 Her teaching experience includes graduate and undergraduate research seminars on music in multimedia, graduate courses in analysis of tonal and non-tonal musics, graduate theory review, and undergraduate core- and upper-level theory.
 During her time at Columbia University, courses that she designed were selected twice (and taught in Summer 2015 and Fall 2016) for the competitive Teaching Scholars Program of the Graduate School of Arts and Sciences.